kevinsunny1996/E2E-Data-Science-Pipelines/README.md

 Overview
 ========

-The following data pipeline is part of an ongoing Data Analysis project which involves analyzing Gaming Industry data for the last 30 years from `1990-2023`.
+The following data pipeline is part of an ongoing Data Analysis project which involves analyzing Gaming Industry data for games rated under Metacritic.
 In order to showcase data extraction capabilities , data from readymade sources like Kaggle etc are discouraged and dataset is being built from scratch using [RAWG API](https://rawg.io/apidocs).

 Why RAWG API?